baoliang/rui-mig/README.md

 ## Thanks

- Thanks for [Xiang tao Zhou](https://github.com/taojoe) and [中瑞财富](http://www.zrcaifu.com/) for authorize me to share this lein plugin.
+ Thanks for [Xiang tao Zhou](https://github.com/taojoe) and [中瑞财富](http://www.zrcaifu.com/) for authorizing me to share this lein plugin.